-Prior that, in early 2014 an Oculus Rift spokesperson recently revealed that the company expects to launch Oculus Rift to the general public in 2015.
-Business Insider reported that the company would be disappointed if the launch drifted to 2016.
+Prior that, in early 2014 an Oculus Rift spokesperson revealed that the company expects to launch Oculus Rift to the general public in 2015.
+Business Insider then reported that the company would be disappointed if the launch drifted to 2016.
 Despite all of this speculation there has still been no official release date.

 As we reported earlier this year, if the off the record buzz is correct, the date of 'some time in 2015' is likely to be true.
 However it pans out the consumer launch will be somewhat later than had been expected when Oculus Rift first applied for Kickstarter funding.
 But the delay is not related to hardware, we understand.

 According to reputable sources Oculus Rift could have launched within months of the 2014 comments, if hardware was the only consideration.
 Instead Oculus VR wants to launch the Rift with sufficient content and games to make it a worthwhile purchase.
 The second generation SDK (software developers kit) is shipping this month, with 10,000 headsets on their way and expected by 14 July.
 Then presuming sufficient content is created Oculus Rift itself will launch next year.
 (See also: Eyes-on with Oculus Rift's 'Crystal Cove' VR prototype and first launch game.)

 Oculus Rift: UK price